FireWalkerX/fault_tolerant_router/README.md

 ```

 ## To do
-- Improve documentation: please let me know where it's not clear.
-- Test using VLAN interfaces: Fault Tolerant Router has always been used with physical interfaces, each uplink on it's own physical interface.
+* Test using VLAN interfaces: Fault Tolerant Router has always been used with physical interfaces, each uplink on it's own physical interface.
-- Implement routing through [realms](http://www.policyrouting.org/PolicyRoutingBook/ONLINE/CH07.web.html): this way we could connect all of the uplinks to a single Linux physical interface through a switch, without using VLANs.
+* Implement routing through [realms](http://www.policyrouting.org/PolicyRoutingBook/ONLINE/CH07.web.html): this way we could connect all of the uplinks to a single Linux physical interface through a switch, without using VLANs.
-- i18n
+* i18n
+* If no uplinks are up, set tests/interval configuration option to 0, to get bandwidth as soon as an uplink comes back up

 ## License
 GNU General Public License v2.0, see LICENSE file

 ## Author
-Alessandro Zarrilli
+Alessandro Zarrilli - alessandro@zarrilli.net
-Poggibonsi - Italy
-alessandro@zarrilli.net